Home Assistant ยท price and CO2

 For Home Assistant, /api/v1/home-assistant/summary is the simplest entry point.
 It returns not just raw values, but already computed windows for cheapest, greenest and combined use.

-https://energypriceforecast.eu/api/v1/home-assistant/summary?country=de&hours=48&window_hours=4flat.current_price and flat.cheapest_window_*.flat.current_co2_g_kwh and flat.greenest_window_*.flat.combined_window_* for the price/CO2 compromise.REST sensor example
+https://api.energypriceforecast.eu/api/v1/home-assistant/summary?country=de&hours=48&window_hours=4flat.current_price and flat.cheapest_window_*.flat.current_co2_g_kwh and flat.greenest_window_*.flat.combined_window_* for the price/CO2 compromise.Quick start for copy and paste

 This example polls Germany every 15 minutes.
 For other markets, only the country parameter changes.